World Tour 2025

-In 2025 Australian rock band King Gizzard and the Lizard Wizard announced four separate tours in part to promote their new album Phantom Island, one in Europe, one in North America, a second 'techno' tour in Europe, and finally a tour in their native Australia.
+In 2025, Australian rock band King Gizzard and the Lizard Wizard announced four separate tours in part to promote their new album Phantom Island, one in Europe, one in North America, a second 'techno' tour in Europe, and finally a tour in their native Australia.
 Besides their European Residency Tour, which took place prior to the release of Phantom Island, tours consisted of traditional rock-and-roll concerts (with the exception of the second European tour which consisted of raves) intermixed with 'orchestral' shows, playing their new album with various orchestras.

-While each "leg" of this "world tour" where announced, and treated, as separate tours from one another by the band, they have also occasionally used World Tour 2025 when advertising them as a whole.
+While each "leg" of this "world tour" were announced, and treated, as separate tours from one another by the band, they have also occasionally used World Tour 2025 when advertising them as a whole.
 Unlike World Tour 2024 which was branded as a world tour from the start, World Tour 2025 only was referred to as such well after the European Residency Tour ended.

 History

 Europe Residency Tour

-The Europe Residency Tour tour was announced on June 10, 2024, shortly after the conclusion of their European leg of their World Tour 2024, with tickets starting to be sold on June 13.
+The Europe Residency Tour was announced on June 10, 2024, shortly after the conclusion of their European leg of their World Tour 2024, with tickets starting to be sold on June 13.
 The announcement also came alongside the naming of their 26th album, Flight b741.
 The tour was designed to "mirror" their U.S. Residency Tour, with the posters being of a similar design.